If you need help accessing our website, call 855-698-9991

 During Lap-Band surgery, the surgeon places an adjustable silicone band around the upper part of the stomach.
 The procedure usually takes about 45 minutes.

 A long tube attaches the gastric band to a small, quarter-sized port, which is located just under the surface of the skin of your abdomen.
 This allows your doctor to tighten or loosen the gastric band to ensure that you feel full after eating as you continue to lose weight.
-To do this, saline, meaning salt water, is either injected or withdrawn through the port.
+To do this, saline, meaning sterile water, is either injected or withdrawn through the port.
 Your doctor adjusts the gastric band during monthly follow-up visits in the first 6 to 12 months after surgery.
 Follow-up appointments take place every 3 months during the second year and every 6 to 12 months thereafter.

 Our doctors perform an X-ray test called an esophagram once a year to monitor the position of the band.
 Before this test, you swallow a liquid contrast material called barium.
 The barium coats the inside of your gastrointestinal tract, revealing the location of the band on an X-ray.